 The dowel holes in the outside tenons need to be elongated along the width of the table to allow for wood movement.
 I usually just tilt my drill bit back and forth and use a little file to finish it off.
 You’ll also need to make sure the dowels are sharpened to a slight point on the side that gets hammered in which will help it be guided around the tenon without breaking anything.

 Now just apply some glue on the CENTER TENON ONLY, re-attach the breadboard end and hammer in all of the dowels.
-You can apply a little dab of glue on the top of outside tenons to help ensure they don’t ever come out but you’ll need to be fairly stingy to ensure it doesn’t seep down into the joint.
-Clean up the excess from the dowels using a flush cut saw, chisel and sandpaper and you should have sucessfully finished some breadboard ends!
+You can apply a little dab of glue on the top of outside dowels to help ensure they don’t ever come out but you’ll need to be fairly stingy to ensure it doesn’t seep down into the joint.
+Clean up the excess from the dowels using a flush cut saw, chisel and sandpaper and you should have successfully finished some breadboard ends!